-Although a single institution may field the Generations and Gender Survey in their country, we strongly recommend to form a broad national consortium including key stakeholders involved in population studies, statistics and relevant ministries.
+Although a single institution may field the GGS in its country, we strongly recommend to form a broad national consortium including key stakeholders involved in population studies, statistics and relevant ministries.

-To ensure close collaboration with the GGP programme, prospective national teams are asked to sign a Letter of Intent to Field a Generations and Gender Survey.
-This helps us plan our work and is a crucial first step to realizing GGP data collection in a country.
+To ensure close collaboration with the GGP, prospective national teams are asked to sign a Letter of Intent to Field a Generations & Gender Survey.
+This helps us plan our work and is a crucial step to realising GGS data collection in a country.

 It is the responsibility of national teams to identify possible sources of national and regional funding.
-However, the GGP Coordination Team can provide support in the preparation and submission of your funding application including building the political and scientific case.
+However, the Central Hub can provide support in the preparation and submission of your funding application including building the political and scientific case.

-The GGP staff works closely with national teams to plan and execute the fieldwork using the best software and survey tools.
-Assistance is also provided to help with the translation, harmonization and documentation processes.
+The staff at the Central Hub works closely with national teams to plan and execute the fieldwork using the best software and survey tools.
+Assistance is also provided to help with the translation, harmonisation and documentation processes.

 2. Can we field the survey online?

 The GGP aims to facilitate online data collection in the near future and is currently developing protocols to guide this process.
 Please contact the Central Hub at email@example.com for the latest information.

 3. Can we add extra questions and modules?

 Yes, extra questions and modules can be added in consultation with the Central Hub.